Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - This season, the Rams won ATS in their only game as an underdog of 3 points or more.

-- Los Angeles' games this season have gone over the total in nine out of 17 opportunities (52.9%).
+- Los Angeles' games this season have hit the over on nine of 17 set point totals (52.9%).

-- When Los Angeles scores more than 20.8 points, it is 7-5 against the spread and 10-2 overall.
+- Los Angeles is 7-5 against the spread and 10-2 overall when the team records more than 20.8 points.

 Home and road insights

-- This year, as 3-point favorites or greater at home, the Buccaneers are 6-2 ATS.
+- As 3-point favorites or more at home, the Buccaneers are 6-2 ATS.

-- This season, Tampa Bay has hit the over in five of eight home games.
+- In eight home games this season, Tampa Bay has gone over the total five times.

-- This year on the road, Los Angeles is 4-5 against the spread and 7-2 overall.
+- In away games, Los Angeles is 7-2 overall and 4-5 against the spread.

-- The Rams have two wins ATS (2-4) on the road as 3-point underdogs or more.
+- The Rams have two wins ATS (2-4) away from home as 3-point underdogs or more.

-- In nine away games this season, Los Angeles has hit the over five times.
+- This year, in five of nine road games Los Angeles has gone over the total.

-- The average point total in Rams away games this season is 49.0 points, 1.0 more than this matchup's over/under (48).
+- The average point total in Rams away games this season is 49.0 points, 1.0 more than this contest's over/under (48).

 Powered by Data Skrive.